valentynkt/BackendGarden/content/notes/Architectural Patterns.md

 ### Key Concepts

-The following are some of the primary architectural patterns used in system design, each addressing specific structural and operational needs:
+The following are some of the primary architectural patterns used in system design, each addressing specific [[Structural patterns|Structural]] and operational needs:

 > [!important]
 > - [[Monolithic Architecture Pattern]]